topxeq/charlang/README.md

 Charlang is compiled and executed as bytecode on stack-based VM that's written in native Go.
 Charlang has a more-common runtime error handling(try-catch-finally) than Golang.

 Charlang is inspired by and based on awesome script language [uGo](https://github.com/ozanh/ugo).
-A special thanks to uGo's creater([ozanh](https://github.com/ozanh)) and contributors.
+Special thanks to uGo's creater([ozanh](https://github.com/ozanh)) and contributors.

 ## 1. Features